The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvltwosection{Silicon Sensors} { }

 The design of the silicon sensors is driven by the fact that multiple scattering is a key factor for the Belle II track reconstruction.
 Thus, the largest available sensors ought to be used to minimize dead material and the design has to be double-sided to achieve a low material budget.
-At the time of SVD design, typical wafer processing facilities were able to produce six-inch wafers, resulting in a maximum sensor size of approximately 12~cm length and a width of 6~cm.
-Barrel sensors have been fabricated by Hamamatsu Photonics (HPK)~\citeCompany{hpk}, while the production of slanted (trapezoidal) sensors for the forward part was carried out by Micron Semiconductor~\citeCompany{micron}.
+At the time of SVD design, typical wafer processing facilities were able to produce six-inch wafers, resulting in a maximum sensor size of approximately \qty{12}{\cm} length and a width of \qty{6}{\cm}.
+Rectangular barrel sensors were fabricated by Hamamatsu Photonics (HPK)~\citeCompany{hpk}, while the production of trapezoidal sensors for the forward part was carried out by Micron Semiconductor~\citeCompany{micron}.

-The double-sided silicon-strip detectors from both companies are manufactured starting from an $N$-type bulk with high resistivity and a thickness of about 300~$\mu m$, which corresponds to the standard material available in industry.
-The sensing strips are implanted in the $N$-type bulk either with acceptors or donors, depending on the sensor side.
-The acceptor-implanted side is called "$P$-side" or "junction side", while the other side is called "$N$-side" or "ohmic side".
-The implanted strips are connected to a common bias rail using integrated bias resistors on each side with nominal values of 10~M\ohm.
+The double-sided silicon-strip detectors from both companies are manufactured starting from an $N$-type bulk with high resistivity and a thickness of about \qty{300}{\um}, which corresponds to the standard material available in industry.
+It also matches the design of the \apv\ front-end ASIC~\cite{French:2001xb} which is designed for capturing the signal charge from \qty{300}{\um} thick silicon sensors.The sensing strips are implanted in the $N$-type bulk either with acceptors or donors, depending on the sensor side.
+The acceptor-implanted side is the junction side, or ``$P$-side", while the other side is called the ohmic side, or ``$N$-side".
+The width of the implants is \qty{14}{\um} (\qty{30}{\um}) on the $P$-side ($N$-side) of the barrel sensors and \qty{15}{\um} (\qty{30}{\um}) on the $P$-side ($N$-side) of the trapezoidal sensors.
+The implanted strips are connected to a common bias rail using integrated bias resistors on each side with nominal values of \qty{10}{\Mohm}.
 The silicon oxide contains fixed positive oxide charges, which attract electrons and thus create a conductive layer in the silicon shorting all $N$-type doped areas.
 For that reason, the $N$-strips on the junction side are isolated by a dedicated $P$-implantation surrounding the strips.
 This $P$-implantation is called $P$-stop.

 To improve spatial resolution a floating strip is placed between two readout strips on both $P$- and $N$-sides.
 The charge induced in the floating strip is shared by the neighboring strips and the effective strip pitch is reduced to half of the readout pitch.